-- When ISO Auto is set, you can press the < ★ > button to lock the ISO speed. - If you press the < ★ > button and recompose the shot, you can see the exposure level difference on the exposure level indicator compared to when the < ★ > button was pressed. - Any existing exposure compensation amount is maintained if you switch to < M > mode with ISO Auto after using exposure compensation in < P >, < Tv >, or < Av > mode (2). - To coordinate exposure compensation in 1⁄2-stop increments with ISO speed set in 1⁄2-stop increments when [...].
-Exposure level increments jis set to [1/2-stop] and used with ISO Auto, exposure compensation is further adjusted by adjusting shutter speed.
+- In [M] mode with ISO Auto, [3] (evaluative metering), and [. □ : AE lock meter. mode after focus] set to the default setting (6), holding down the shutter button halfway locks the ISO speed after the camera focuses with One-Shot AF. - When ISO Auto is set, you can press the < ★ > button to lock the ISO speed. - If you press the < ★ > button and recompose the shot, you can see the exposure level difference on the exposure level indicator compared to when the < ★ > button was pressed. - Any existing exposure compensation amount is maintained if you switch to [M] mode with ISO Auto after using exposure compensation in [P], [Tv], or [Av] mode (@). - To coordinate exposure compensation in 1⁄2-stop increments with ISO speed set in 1⁄2-stop increments when [.Q.: Exposure level increments] is set to [1/2-stop] and used with ISO Auto, exposure compensation is further adjusted by adjusting shutter speed.
 However, the shutter speed displayed will not change.

-B: Long (Bulb) Exposures
+BULB: Long (Bulb) Exposures

-☑ Bulb Timer ☆
+Bulb Timer ★